 ITS follows the example from section 4 of [XLink 1.1], by providing mostly global attributes for the implementation of ITS data categories.
 Avoiding elements for ITS purposes as much as possible ensures ease of integration into existing markup schemes, see section 3.14 in [ITS REQ].

-ITS has no dependency on technologies which are still under development.
+ITS has no dependency on technologies that are still under development.

-ITS fits with existing work in the W3C architecture (e.g. use of [XPath 1.0] for the selection mechanism and use of IRI's [RFC 3987] as references to relevant external resources).
+ITS fits with existing work in the W3C architecture (e.g., use of [XPath 1.0] for the selection mechanism and use of IRI's [RFC 3987] as references to relevant external resources).

 1.8 ITS 2.0 and Unicode Normalization